-Flumazenil is a white to off-white crystalline com-pound with an octanol:buffer partition coefficient of 14 to 1 at pH 7.4.
+Flumazenil Injection.
+USP is a benzodiazepine receptor antagonist.
+Chemically, flumazenil is ethyl 8-fluoro-5,6-dihydro-5-methyl-6-oxo-4H-imidazo [1.5-a](1.4)henzodiazenine-3-carboxylate Flumazenil has an imidazobenzodiazepine structure and the following structural formula: $$\begin{array}{c|c} & & & \\ & & \\ & & & \\ & & & \\ & & & \\ & & \\ & & & \\ & & & \\ & & & \\ & & & \\ & & & \\ & & & \\ &$$ Flumazenil is a white to off-white crystalline compound with an octanol:buffer partition coefficient of 14 to 1 at pH 7.4.
 It is insoluble in water but slightly soluble in acidic aqueous solutions.
-Flumazenil Injection, USP is available as a sterile parenteral dosage form for intravenous administration.
-Each mL contains 0.1 mg of flumazenil compounded with 1.8 mg of methylparaben, 0.2 mg of propylparaben, 0.9% sodium chloride, 0.01% edetate disodium, and 0.01% acetic acid; the pH is adjusted to approximately 3.8 to 4.3 with hydrochloric acid and/or, if necessary, sodium hydroxide.
+Flumazeni Injection.
+USP is available as a sterile parenteral dosage form for intravenous administration.
+Each mL contains 0.1 mg of flumazenil compounded with 1.8 mg of methylparaben, 0.2 mg of propylparaben, 0.9% sodium chloride, 0.01% edetate disodium, and 0.01% acetic acid; the pH is adjusted to approxi mately 3.8 to 4.3 with hydrochloric acid and/or, if necessary sodium hydroxide CLINICAL PHARMACOLOGY: FRESENIUS KABI 451003C/Revised: December 2016 Flumazenil Injection, USP Flumazenil, an imidazobenzodiazenine derivative antagonizes the actions of benzodiazepines on the central nervous system.
+Flumazenil competitively inhibits the activity at the benzodiazepine recogn tion site on the GABA/benzodiazenine recentor complex.
+Flumazenil is a weak partial agonist in some animal models of activity, but has little or no agonist activity in man

-CLINICAL PHARMACOLOGY:

-Flumazenil, an imidazobenzodiazepine derivative, antagonizes the actions of benzodiazepines on the central nervous system.
-Flumazenil competitively inhibits the activity at the benzodiazepine receptor tion site on the GABA/benzodiazepine receptor com-plex.
-Flumazenil is a weak partial agonist in some ani-mal models of activity, but has little or no agonist activity in man activity in man.

-Activity in man.
-Flumazenil does not antagonize the central ner-vous system effects of drugs affecting GABA-ergic neurons by means other than the benzodiazepine receptor (including ethanol, barbiturates, or gen-eral anesthetics) and does not reverse the effects of opioide of opioids.
-In animals pretreated with high doses of benzodiazepines over several weeks, flumazenil elicited symptoms of benzodiazepine withdrawal, includ-ing seizures.
+Flumazenil does not antagonize the central nervous system effects of drugs affecting GABA-ergic neurons by means other than the benzodiazepine receptor (including ethanol barbiturates or general anesthetics) and does not reverse the effects of opioids In animals pretreated with high doses of benzodiazepines over several weeks, flumazenil elicited symptoms of benzodiazepine withdrawal, including seizures.
 A similar effect was seen in adult human subjects.

-Pharmacodynamics

-Intravenous flumazenil has been shown to antago-nize sedation, impairment of recall, psychomotor impairment and ventilatory depression produced by benzodiazepines in healthy human volunteers.
-The duration and degree of reversal of benzodi-azepine effects are related to the dose and plasma concentrations of flumazenil as shown in the fol-lowing data from a study in normal volunteers.
+Pharmacodynamics Intravenous flumazenil has been shown to antagonize sedation, impairment of recall, psychomotor mpairment and ventilatory depression produced by benzodiazepines in healthy human volunteers.
+The duration and degree of reversal of benzodiazepine effects are related to the dose and plasma concentrations of flumazenil as shown in the following data from a study in normal volunteers.